juntao/arenztopia/content/news/Issue 36.md

 ## Coronavirus Report
 By Owen Miyazoi

 Cases are at only TWO, with 0 deaths still.
-President Avila says that people will need to continue social distancing, wearing masks, and refrain from being in groups more than 15 people until 100% of adults are vaccinated because there might be more cases that we don't know about.
+President Avila says that people will need to continue social distancing, wearing masks, and refrain from being in groups that are more than 15 people until 100% of adults are vaccinated because there might be more cases that we don't know about.
 The Arentopian Bureau of Health is working on a vaccine for kids 16 and under.

 ## Feature: Percia Joso
 By Lorenzo Avila & Tony Yuan